MichalKarbownik/falcon-docs/docs/falcon-server/basics.md

 title: Basics
 ---

-Falcon Server is the entrypoint for backend features of Falcon stack.
+Falcon Server is the entrypoint for backend features of the Falcon stack.
 It acts as API server for Falcon Client - provides data and features required by Falcon Client.
 It can also act as standalone API server for other services.

 Falcon Server is implemented with [Koa](https://koajs.com/) and [Apollo Server](https://www.apollographql.com/docs/apollo-server/).